 Catholic Faith » Confirmation Preparation for Adults

-Our Diocesan Spring Adult Confirmation will take place on Sunday, April 28, 2013 at 3:00 p.m. at St. Joseph Cathedral in Manchester.
+Our Diocesan Fall Adult Confirmation will take place on Sunday, October 13, 2013 at 2:00 p.m. at St. Joseph Cathedral in Manchester.

 This celebration is for baptized Catholics who have received first Eucharist, are seeking the Sacrament of Confirmation and have participated in preparation.

 If you have questions, please don’t hesitate to contact:

 Adult Catholics (ages 18 and older) who have been baptized, received First Eucharist and are practicing their faith but have not celebrated the Sacrament of Confirmation are invited to participate in a preparation program.